TCG (album): Singles

+"So Bring It On" was released as the album's first single on August 25, 2007.
+The song was the theme of Twitches Too.

-"Fuego" was released as lead single on September 15, 2007.
+"Fuego" was released as the album's second single on September 15, 2007.
 On their official MySpace profile, the girls described the song as a "party anthem" with "Latin influences" and a sample of Lionel Richie's '80s hit single "All Night Long (All Night)".
 It peaked at #27 on Billboards Hot Dance Club Play chart.

-"So Bring It On" was released a Radio Disney-only promotional single on August 25, 2007.
-The Sony was theme of Twitches Too.